minetest/minetest/doc/lua_api.md

 should be a mod, contains a file named `modpack.conf`.
 The file is a key-value store of modpack details.

 * `name`: The modpack name.
-Allows Minetest to determine the modpack name even if the folder is wrongly named.
+Allows Luanti to determine the modpack name even if the folder is wrongly named.
 * `title`: A human-readable title to address the modpack.
 See [Translating content meta](#translating-content-meta).
 * `description`: Description of mod to be shown in the Mods tab of the main